FedericoAcostaDev/coolmovies/README.md

   `docker ps`

-2. Your terminal should show something like this:
+2. Your terminal should show a table where two first collums ate "containe id" and "image", looks something like this:

 | CONTAINER ID |  IMAGE          |
 |--------------|-----------------|